 Doing some simple tasks is a normal part of many jobs.
 Simple tasks often form part of your induction, as a way of getting to know your new job.
-But if you feel that you are being asked to do simple tasks too often because you’re disabled, this could be discrimination.
+But if you feel that you keep being asked to do simple tasks too often because you’re disabled, this could be discrimination.
 You can try to change things if you feel unchallenged at work.

 Looking at your job description